Patriot Battery Metals Announces Change of Auditor

-VANCOUVER, BC and SYDNEY, Australia , March 10, 2024 /PRNewswire/ - Patriot Battery Metals Inc. (the "Company" or "Patriot") (TSX: PMET) (ASX: PMT) (OTCQB: PMETF) (FSE: R9GA) announces that it has changed its auditor from Manning Elliott LLP (the "Former Auditor") to PricewaterhouseCoopers LLP (the "Successor Auditor") effective February 26, 2024.
+VANCOUVER, BC and SYDNEY, Australia, March 11, 2024 /PRNewswire/ -- Patriot Battery Metals Inc. (the "Company" or "Patriot") (TSX: PMET) (ASX: PMT) (OTCQB: PMETF) (FSE: R9GA) announces that it has changed its auditor from Manning Elliott LLP (the "Former Auditor") to PricewaterhouseCoopers LLP (the "Successor Auditor") effective February 26, 2024.

 At the request of the Company, the Former Auditor resigned as the auditor of the Company effective February 26, 2024, and the Board of Directors of the Company appointed the Successor Auditor as the Company's auditor effective February 26, 2024, until the next Annual General Meeting of the Company.